-St Mary’s has three libraries which are open every day throughout term and house a variety of resources to entertain, support and stretch all our staff and students.
+St Mary’s has three libraries which are open every day during term time and house a variety of resources to entertain, support and stretch all our staff and students.

-Bodington Library overlooks the lower sports pitches and houses the school’s non-fiction stock, with twenty two individual desk spaces for staff and students to work from.
+Bodington Library, overlooking the lower sports pitches, houses St Mary’s non-fiction stock and current periodicals, as well as having 22 individual desk spaces for staff and students to work at.

-Reading for pleasure is developed further by regular author visits and literary related trips, such as our recent weekend trip to the Jane Austen Experience in Bath and visits to the Bath Kids' Lit Fest.
-The last few years have seen a plethora of writers talk to our girls, to answer their probing questions and lead us in our creative writing days including; Sarah Singleton, Jamila Gavin, Sam Enthoven, Alec Williams, Beth Webb, Rachel Ward, Jonathan Stroud, Julia Green, Sarah Webb, Lauren Oliver, Steve Voake, Michael Morpurgo, Cathy Hopkins, Nicola Morgan, Ellen Renner and we look forward to welcoming more in the coming months!
+Girls are always encouraged to read for pleasure, nurturing their love of the written word.
+This is supported by regular author visits and literary related trips, such as visits to the Bath Children’s Literature Festival to hear Patrick Ness talk, and a trip to a local library to hear visiting author, Sophia Bennett, speak.
+The last few years have seen a plethora of writers talk to our girls, to answer their probing questions and lead us in our creative writing days including; Michael Morpurgo, Cathy Hopkins, Nicola Morgan, Dave Shelton and Teri Terry and we look forward to welcoming more in the coming months!